Whether you spell it Kimchi or Kimchee

 4. Drain your brine well and begin working your paste into your leaves.
 Massage and mix.

-5. When your Cabbage obtains a deep homogenous red color and the larger bits of Pepper Flakes have now melted away, introduce your Oysters into your bowl.
+5. When your cabbage obtains a deep homogenous red color and the larger bits of pepper flakes have now melted away, introduce your oysters into your bowl.
 (These you don’t want to squeeze).

-6. Carefully fold your Oysters in.
+6. Carefully fold your oysters in.

-1. Veronica says:
+• Veronica says:

-I love your videos. :) This is probably a dumb question but I’ve never bought frozen oysters before.
+I love your videos.
+This is probably a dumb question but I’ve never bought frozen oysters before.
 Are they already cooked or do you just put them in raw?

 • The Squishy Monster says: